chenglinning/freemqtt/README.md

 ```

-+ Run the server in the background
+4. Run the server in background

 ```bash
 $ python ./freemqttctl.py start